fthoele/PydataZurich_Kernels_in_Jupyter/README.md

 # Kernel in Jupyter
-This repo contains the slides and python code for my talk on kernel in Jupyter for PyData Zurich.
+This repo contains the slides and python code for my talk on kernels in Jupyter for PyData Zurich.

 To install a new kernel:
 ```